admin-ch/CovidCode-Service/README.md

 To start up the application locally, run a new PostgreSQL 11+ database on port 3113.
 Use the profile "local" to run the application.
 The other profiles run the script afterMigrate to reassign the owner of the objects.

+### Dockerfile
+The docker file is provided only to run the application locally without DB.
+This configuration starts a PostgreSQL 11 on port 3113.

 ## JWT Generation
-- JWT generation uses a custom generator with library JJWT.
+JWT generation uses a custom generator with library JJWT.

 ## Lombok
 Project uses Lombok.
 Configure your IDE with lombok plugin.